kapari/akhub/README.md

 Basic entry page for various subdomains of www.arielkaplan.com

 ## purpose
 To learn Grunt and re-familiarize myself with Sass.
+Bonus fiddling with flexbox.

 ## grunt
 Packages used: